Hello everyone!

 Result: PHP 8.5 is installed and configured to work with Apache.
 Your PHP applications can now be executed!

-To check the PHP version and loaded modules, you can use:
+To verify the PHP version and loaded modules, you can use:

 php -v